jsuarez-dev/PicShare-project/README.md

 ### Class 14 and 15

 In this class, we created the logout and sing up for our application.

+### class 16
+In this class we study middleware and we created one to redirect to "update profile" if the profile of the user has't completed.